-How to fix 'checking APFS fsroot tree stuck' error on macOS Mojave/High Sierra?
+How to fix 'checking APFS fsroot tree stuck' error on macOS Catalina/Mojave/High Sierra?

 Summary: Disk Utility reports "checking APFS fsroot tree stuck" when performing First Aid on the APFS drive?
 Here is how to fix this issue without losing data with the assistance of iBoysoft Mac Data Recovery.

-When you are checking APFS drives with Disk Utility on macOS High Sierra or Mojave, one of the most common errors that Mac users may include "checking APFS fsroot tree stuck" and "fsroot tree is invalid" error in First Aid.
+When you are checking APFS drives with Disk Utility on macOS High Sierra, Mojave or Catalina, one of the most common errors that Mac users may include "checking APFS fsroot tree stuck" and "fsroot tree is invalid" error in First Aid.
 What does this mean?
 How can you fix this error without losing data if you encounter such problem?
 This article will go in detail about this error and share an easy method to fix "checking APFS fsroot tree stuck" error with you.

 "I ran a quick First Aid with Disk Utility today just to make sure everything is running smoothly on my Mac.
 Unfortunately, the Disk utility got stuck, so I gave Disk Utility a good 10-15 minutes before I decided to force shut down my Mac.
 Nothing is changed when I reboot it.
 Can any Apple genius tell me what happened and how can I fix “fsroot tree is invalid” error when checking APFS fsroot tree stuck?"